|Magnificent Mont St Michel|

 |A slice of seascape from the battlements|

-Entry to the Abbey was free on the day we were there and it is definitely worth the climb, both for the magnificent view out over the estuary, and for the beautiful ancient abbey itself, which exudes history and a wonderful peace and calm.
+Entry to the Abbey was free on the day we were there.
+It is definitely worth the climb, for the magnificent view out over the estuary.
+The ancient abbey itself exudes history and has an atmosphere of peace and calm.

 The tidal mudflats surrounding the island contain areas of deep mud and quicksand.
-Visitors to the island are advised not to attempt crossing the flats by foot but there were lots of people heading out across them when we were there, trailing footprints behind them which from a distance looked like bird tracks criss crossing the sandy causeway.
+Visitors to the island are advised not to attempt crossing the flats.
+Despite this we saw lots of people heading out across them.
+They were trailing footprints behind them which from a distance looked like bird tracks criss crossing the sandy causeway.
 The tide here is one of the fastest-rising in Europe so you always need a guide.